solspace/craft-freeform/packages/plugin/src/Integrations/CRM/HubSpot/README.md

 ### 4. Verify Authorization

-- After the integration is saved, it'll return you to the list of CRM integrations.
+- After the integration is saved, you should see an **Authorize** button at the top of the page.
-- Click on the newly created integration.
+- Click the **Authorize** button.
-- Confirm that there is a green circle with **Authorized** in the middle of the page.
+- If successful, the _Unauthorized_ flag should now appear green with _Authorized_ at the top.

 ### 5. Configure the Form